-The complaint should be filed with the Complaint Administrator who can be reached through their student support advisor by calling 877-496-9050 and selecting the option for Student Central or by emailing Complaint.Coordinator@devry.edu.
+The complaint should be filed with the Complaint Administrator who can be reached through their student support advisor by calling 877-496-9050 and selecting the option for Student Central or directly by emailing Complaint.Coordinator@devry.edu.
 If the person holding one of these positions is the subject of the student's complaint, the student can submit the complaint to a location leader, who will determine the appropriate person to investigate.
-The written complaint can be submitted electronically, in person, or by mail.
+The written complaint can be submitted electronically, by email to Complaint.Coordinator@devry.edu or by mail to DeVry University ATTN: Complaint Coordinator, 4225 Naperville Road, Suite 400, Lisle, IL 60532.